Check out one of our six E-Books:

 Understanding who you are as an athlete is the key.
 If you respond better to sticking closely to the competitive movement, then stick close to the movement.
 These are all just things that you will come to understand over time.
 Keeping a journal is key.
 If you keep a journal, you can note response to the different movements and elements of training.
 Over time, you will easily notice certain patters.
 The magic of training comes from addressing those elements.

-This weekend is the Junior Nationals.
-The Arnold Classic is a couple of weeks later.
-Then the Mash Mafia is hosting the Camel City Open March 19th as a last chance qualifier for Nationals.
+The Junior Nationals are in four weeks.
+The Arnold Classic is a week later.
 Then Emily Drew and I are looking for a powerlifting competition for her.
 Looks like I am going into a highly competitive season.
 Let’s go!!!